 Financial assistance is generally prohibited under Spanish law, and breaching the prohibition could entail nullity of the transaction in which the financial assistance was provided and liability on directors.
-The prohibition covers funds being provided (either by way of loans, guarantees or any other kind of financial support - before or after the acquisition) by a target company to third parties in order to allow such third parties to be able to acquire shares or quota shares issued by the target company or by any other company in the group of companies to which the target belongs (the scope of the prohibition depends on the corporate form of the company and therefore this needs to be carefully analysed on a case-by-case basis).
+The prohibition covers funds being provided (either by way of loans, guarantees or any other kind of financial support before or after the acquisition) by a target company to third parties to allow the third parties to be able to acquire shares or quota shares issued by the target company or by any other company in the group of companies to which the target belongs (the scope of the prohibition depends on the corporate form of the company; therefore, this must be carefully analysed on a case-by-case basis).